gitify-app/gitify/README.md

 ![Gitify](images/press.png)

 ### Installation
 You can download Gitify from the [releases](https://github.com/ekonstantinidis/gitify/releases) page.
-Currently only support for OS X.
+Currently only supports OS X.

 ### Prerequisites